 Why is the University making it mandatory for people coming on to campus to have been vaccinated against COVID-19?

 The University’s priority throughout the COVID-19 pandemic has been to protect the wellbeing, health, and safety of our community.
-Vaccines, along with other controls such as wearing a face covering, physical distancing and good hand hygiene, are the most effective means for protecting against COVID-19, particularly as restrictions are lifted and we move to the new COVID-19 Protection Framework (’traffic light’ system).
-As restrictions are lifted, our preference is to encourage as many people as possible to remain on campus but in a way that is as safe as possible.
+Vaccines, along with other controls such as wearing a mask, physical distancing and good hand hygiene, are the most effective means for protecting against COVID-19, particularly under the COVID-19 Protection Framework (’traffic light’ system).
+We wish to encourage as many people as possible to remain on campus but in a way that is as safe as possible.
 Vaccinations are part of our overall safety strategy.

-The University has completed a detailed Health and Safety Risk Assessment which highlights the serious risk posed by COVID-19 and therefore a mandatory vaccination requirement is necessary to prevent harm and ensure the health and safety of individuals and/or members of the University community.
-Vaccination is an important tool to help minimise the risk and it is important that the University has a clear position that enables our community to operate with clarity and confidence.
+The University has completed a detailed Health and Safety Risk Assessment which highlights there is a serious risk posed by COVID-19 and therefore a mandatory vaccination requirement is necessary to prevent harm and ensure the health and safety of individuals and/or members of the University community.
+Vaccination is an important tool to help minimise the risk of spread of COVID-19 across our community, and it is important that the University has a clear position that enables our community to operate with clarity and confidence.

 Who does the vaccine mandate apply to?

-The intent is that this mandate will apply to everyone who comes on campus including staff, students, visitors and contractors—all roles within the University and those undertaken on campus no matter who is undertaking the role.
+This mandate applies to everyone who comes on campus including staff, students, visitors and contractors—all roles within the University and those undertaken on campus no matter who is undertaking the role.
 These include those employees who are permanent or temporary workers, as well as visitors.

 The mandate does not apply to: